 My dress is inspired by the fun and frolic of Goa carnival.
 It is one of the largest carnival in India and one of the few traditional celebrations of the Catholic holiday in Asia.

-The dress style of state which is widely represented in US.
+dress style of state which is widely represented in US.
 You might have guessed it right - the state of Gujarat.

 With beautiful places like Rann of Kutch and Gir national park, tasty food like Dhokla, Kadhi and various sabzis and beautiful handicrafts like the Bandhani, the state of Gujarat, also known as the ‘Jewel of Western India’ is sure to leave you speechless.

 The traditional attire of Gujarati women is Chaniya Choli or Ghagra Choli.
 They also wear an Odhni (dupatta or chunni) with it.
 The dress I am wearing is called "Chaniyo". it is a variation of lahenga which is worn with colored petticoat or skirt-like garment.
 Chaniyo is designed with mirrors and thread work.

-The beauty of traditional costumes of Gujarat can best be understood during the festivals such as Navratri or Dussehra when the natives put on their best traditional attires and are in a mood to celebrate.
 The lavishness and richness of culture and tradition finds the most aesthetic expression through the costumes of Gujarat.
 Some of the key features of Gujarati costumes are - Bright colors, intricate stone work, mirror work, bead work; Embroidery styles such as Banni, Rabari, Bavalia; Bandhej and bandhani work.

 The jewelries complementing the traditional Gujarati costumes are generally heavy, artistic and intricately crafted in silver.